The Lion Guard: Reception

-Max Nicholson from IGN gives the pilot episode score of 7.7, describing the special as "a fun-filled, if younger-skewing, hour television."
+Max Nicholson from IGN gave the pilot episode score of 7.7, describing the special as "a fun-filled, if younger-skewing, hour television".
 He praised the pilot for introducing more of the Lion King lore, and also the animation, music, and performance of the new voice actors.
 However, he found Janja and his clan lacked the appeal to make a compelling villain.

-Ed Power of The Daily Telegraph scored the pilot two stars out of five, labeling it a "Soggy, Sentimental throwback."
+Ed Power of The Daily Telegraph scored the pilot two stars out of five, labeling it a "Soggy, sentimental throwback".

-Emily Ashby of Common Sense Media gives the series four out of five stars, stating "With its strong messages about courage, responsibility, and friendship, this series is a fun pick for kids, and parents who watch with their kids will enjoy seeing the original The Lion King gang -- including Timon, Pumbaa, and the eccentric Rafiki -- in cameos throughout the series."
+Emily Ashby of Common Sense Media gave the series four out of five stars, stating "With its strong messages about courage, responsibility, and friendship, this series is a fun pick for kids, and parents who watch with their kids will enjoy seeing the original The Lion King gang -- including Timon, Pumbaa, and the eccentric Rafiki -- in cameos throughout the series".

 Home media

 Region 1 DVD releases

 Distributed by Walt Disney Studios Home Entertainment.